-An accident at a nuclear power plant is the worst thing that the humanity can ever imagine.
-Such disasters cause irreparable damage to the ecology, economy and heath of the nation.
+An accident at a nuclear power plant is the worst thing that humanity can ever imagine.
+Such disasters cause irreparable damage to the ecology, economy and health of the nation.
 Similar to the Chernobyl NPP accident in 1986, thousands of people got irreparable health damage in addition to the tragic death of the people working at the plant when it exploded and collapsed.

 Monetary Reforms by the National Authorities

-The incredible growth of the Swiss franc was set in motion by the Swiss National Bank, which decided to abandon the franc’s euro peg that actually served as a deterrent to further national currency strengthening.
+The incredible growth of the Swiss franc was set in motion by the Swiss National Bank, which decided to abandon the franc’s euro peg that served as a deterrent to further national currency strengthening.
 Moreover, the negative bank rate was lowered even more from -0.25 to -0.75 rate.
 I will explain what that means a bit later.

 The whole forex market went crazy at that moment.
 The EUR/USD quotation immediately went 6000 points up, which resulted in slippage that didn’t let the traders close their stop-loss positions.
 Many brokers got a significant deficit on their balances, which they had to deal with in different ways.

-Several brokerages closed down after this situation.
+Several brokers closed down after this situation.
 Other brokerages stated that the risk management systems had managed to protect the funds of the traders and close positions before their accounts went into the negative balance.

 After this case, most modern brokers started to provide their clients’ accounts with protection from going into the negative balance and assure that they will make up for the traders’ losses if they fail to do that.
 You can find more information on the brokers’ websites from my list.

 Of course, there were other examples of the monetary reforms which shuddered the foreign exchange market.
 Some of them happened in Japan.
 I am talking about the so-called interventions, which means that the national bank of a country starts buying and selling foreign currencies.
-For instance, if there is a need in supporting the national currency, the national bank can sell a large amount of a foreign currency from the national foreign exchange reserves.
+For instance, if there is a need in supporting the national currency, the national bank can sell a large amount of foreign currency from the national foreign exchange reserves.
 That is exactly what happened in 2011, resulting in a significant lowering of the USD/JPY quotation price during one trading session.

 Remember!
 A trader should realize that if a national bank uses such emergency means to stimulate the economy, the economic situation might be quite disturbing.

-It means that even if the currency rate got a few percent stronger in the small, the value of currency may soon go back to square one and keep falling.
+It means that even if the currency rate got a few percent stronger in the small, the value of the currency may soon go back to square one and keep falling.
 Practically it is very difficult for a trader to make a profit out of such rate interventions (especially in case of the yen traded during the Asian trading session while the European traders sleep) but the following market movement may become a great source for a trader to make a good profit.

-It is extremely important to make an analysis and clearly see the cause-and-effect link between the events in such scenarios.
+It is extremely important to make an analysis and see the cause-and-effect link between the events in such scenarios.
 A trader creates a price behavior pattern and understands what to do to make a maximum profit during the next rate intervention.

 Daily economic statistics is the most intelligible fundamental analysis tool for a trader.
 You can find a daily updated economic calendar on the website of your broker and it looks something like this: